nRaecheR/dab_plus_streamer/README.md

 Use -Dw to enable webserver, decode all programmes:

     dab_plus_streamer -c channel -Dw port -U URL

-Use `-C 1 -w` to enable webserver, decode programmes one by one in a carousel.
-Use `-C N -w` to enable webserver, decode programmes N by N in a carousel.
-This is useful if your machine cannot decode all programmes simultaneously, but you still want to get an overview of the ensemble.
-By default dab_plus_streamer will switch every 10 seconds.
-With the `-P` option, dab_plus_streamer will switch once DLS and a slide were decoded, staying at most for 80 seconds on a given programme.

-    dab_plus_streamer -c channel -C 1 -w port -U URL dab_plus_streamer -c channel -PC 1 -w port -U URL

-Example: `dab_plus_streamer -c 12A -C 1 -w 7979 -U http://localhost:7979` enables the webserver on channel 12A, please then go to http://localhost:7979/ where you can observe all necessary details for every service ID in the ensemble, see the slideshows, stream the audio by downloading a M3U playlist and start an external application, check spectrum, constellation, TII information and CIR peak diagramme.
+Example: `dab_plus_streamer -c 12A -w 7979 -U http://localhost:7979` enables the webserver on channel 12A, please then go to http://localhost:7979/ where you can observe all necessary details for every service ID in the ensemble, see the slideshows, stream the audio by downloading a M3U playlist and start an external application, check spectrum, constellation, TII information and CIR peak diagramme.

 Backend options
 ---